levivoelz/levivoelz.github.io/_projects/3d-printed-polar-zonohedrons.md

   <figcaption><cite>Zonotopia and the Quasicrystalline Conjunction</cite>, by Rob Bell</figcaption>
 </figure>

-I dreamt about making one for a while and thought it would be interesting and more practical for me to do the shape out of tubes or rods and plumbing-like fittings.
+I dreamt about making one for a while and thought it would be practical for me to do the shape out of tubes or rods and plumbing-like fittings.
 I did some research on how to make custom connectors but didn't find anything out there.
 Most connectors with unusual geometry are made for geodesic domes or cubic frames.
 I thought, maybe I could 3d print custom connectors.
-Seemed reasonable.
+It seemed reasonable.
 I didn't have a 3d printer and wasn't very familiar with how 3d printing works.
-I did have a little bit of CAD experience from some projects around the house, so I figured it couldn't be that hard.
+However, I did have a little bit of CAD experience from doing some projects around the house, so I figured it couldn't be that hard.

 I started designing PZ models from scratch using a [YouTube tutorial](https://www.youtube.com/watch?v=wLwqUjXph2s){:target="_blank"} I found for doing it in SketchUp.
-I'd draw the zono and once I had a shape I liked, I'd start the process of tracing the connectors over each of the vertices using a tube plugin.
+I'd draw up the shape and once I had one I liked, I'd start the process of tracing the connectors over each of the vertices using a tube plugin.
 This was a painstaking and lengthy process, but it worked.
-Once I had designed all the connectors and exported them as STL files, I uploaded them to Shapeways and ordered some prints.
-A few days later I had the prototype.
+Once I had designed all the connectors and exported them as printable STL files, I uploaded them to Shapeways and ordered some prints.
+A few days later I had a proof of concept.

 <figure>
   <img src='/images/first-polor-zonohedron-frame-levi-voelz.JPG' />